Mcnoble1/BethanyJep/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on
+🔭 I’m currently working on

 my website

-- 🌱 I’m currently learning
+🌱 I’m currently learning

 UI/UX
 Data Viz
 Google Cloud Platform

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me:
+📫 How to reach me:
 Find me on Twitter

-- 😄 Pronouns:
+😄 Pronouns:
 she/her
-- ⚡ Fun fact: ...